Mother charged with killing girl, 5, in push down stairs

 - Did you vote?
 Now anyone can know

+She maintained the child then became scared and fell, but several police and emergency medical personnel reported hearing her say repeatedly she had pushed the victim.

+Authorities also allege the child “had been severely beaten over a period of time,” with the autopsy indicating extensive bruises, scars, puncture wounds and strike marks over her arms, legs and back.

-Court documents don’t list a defense attorney and a listed number for Robinson couldn’t be found Monday.
+Robinson’s 2-year-old son, who was unharmed, is now with a county agency, officials said.
+Court documents did not list a defense attorney Mondayand a listed number for Robinson couldn’t be found.